Anders Lee Game Preview: Islanders vs. Penguins

 Lee Season Stats Insights

-- Lee has averaged 15:14 of ice time this season (with a plus-minus rating of +4).
+- In 35 games this season, Lee has averaged 15:19 on the ice, while putting up a plus-minus rating of +2.

-- Lee has a point in 12 of 33 games this season, with multiple points in two of them.
+- Lee has registered a point in a game 12 times this season over 35 games played, with multiple points in two games.

-- Lee has an assist in four of 33 games this year, with multiple assists in one of them.
+- In four of 35 games this year, Lee has had an assist, including one match with at least two.

-- Lee has an implied probability of 46.5% to go over his point total based on the odds.
+- Lee's implied probability to go over his point total is 46.5% based on the odds.

-- Lee has an implied probability of 27.8% of going over his assist prop bet, based on the odds.
+- There is a 25.6% chance of Lee having more than 0.5 assists, based on the moneyline odds.

 Sign up for Underdog fantasy today.